 LFNST extension with large kernel (JVET-V0119)

 The LFNST extensions including large kernels with zero-out, which were introduced in JVET-V0119, namely LFNST4, LFNST8, and LFNST16, which are applied according to the block size.
 The 32x96 matrix as LFNST16 has region of interest consisting of the first six 4x4 subblocks in the scan order, and the 32x64 matrix as LFNST8 takes top-left 8x8 region as an input to LFNST.

+Extended LFNST should be tested as a combination with EE base and replacing the existed LFNST with the proposed methods.

 Two configurations are tested: